priyanka2061/priyanka2061/README.md

 - 🌱 I’m currently learning  DSA
 - 🤔 I’m looking for help with open soure
 - 💬 Ask me about anything
-- 📫 How to reach me:Linkedln
+- 📫 How to reach me:Linkedl🤝
 - 😄 Pronouns: She/Her